Why we need GitHub Keys?

 SSH is also known as Secure Shell or Secure Socket Shell More About SSH in GitHub.
 SSH keys are used to authenticate secure connections they are generate through a public key cryptographic algorithm, the most common being RSA or DSA.
 This is a one-way formula that ensures the public key can be derived from the private key but the private key cannot be derived from the public key.

-This guide is for Windows users, more information for Linux and Mac on this site.
+This guide is for Windows users, more information for Linux and Mac on this guide Generating a new SSH Key.

 Windows environments do not have a standard default Unix shell.
 External shell programs will need to be installed for to have a complete keygen experience.
 The most straight forward option is to utilize Git Bash.